 10. Sprinkle holy water on the ground: St. John Macias, a great friend of those in purgatory, would often sprinkle holy water on the ground for the spiritual benefit of the suffering souls.

-12. Practice the tradition of praying the Eternal Rest prayer (above) before and after your meals as an easy way to remember pray for the holy souls each day.
+12. Practice the tradition of praying the Eternal Rest prayer (above) before and after your meals as an easy way to remember to pray for the holy souls every day.
 You can also pray the prayer between the decades of your daily rosary.

-14. Eucharistic Adoration: visit the Blessed Sacrament to make acts of reparation to the Sacred Heart of Jesus for those in purgatory.
+14. Eucharistic Adoration: visit the Blessed Sacrament to make acts of reparation to the Sacred Heart of Jesus on behalf of those in purgatory.

 15. Sacrifices: practice small acts of self-denial throughout your day and offer these penances up for the poor souls.

 16. Pray the Office of the Dead.
 You can find this in your volume of the Liturgy of the Hours or online here.